Conquesting: Paid search conquesting

 Paid search conquesting is a strategy whereby a brand or company intentionally bids on search terms or keywords directly related to a competitor.
 It is typically used to gain brand exposure or to gain consumers interest over a competitor.
-However, it is important to note that using trademarks that are not one's own is forbidden by Google, and pushing paid search conquesting to that extreme can negatively impact the CTR and quality score.
+However, using trademarks that are not one's own is forbidden by Google, and pushing paid search conquesting to that extreme can negatively impact the CTR and quality score.

 Paid search conquesting is a controversial tactic in the pay-per-click world because it has been notoriously used as a way to start bidding wars.
 The most negative outcomes of paid search conquesting during a bidding war can result in threats to brand visibility and increase in CPC costs.
 The positive aspects of paid search conquesting in the form of competitor keyword bidding as a strategy include an increase in brand visibility, engagement of "at-risk" searches, and provision of better results for remarketing lists.